On the Complementarity of Shared Electric Mobility and Renewable Energy Communities: Abstract

 \section{Abstract}

-Driven by the ongoing energy transition, shared mobility service providers are emerging actors in electrical power systems which aim to shift combustion-based mobility to electric paradigm.
-In the meantime, Energy Communities are deployed to enhance the local usage of distributed renewable production.
-As both ators share the same goal of satisfying the demand at the lowest cost, they could take advantage of their complementarity and coordinate their decisions to enhance each other operation.
-This paper presents an original Mixed-Integer Second Order Cone Programming long-term Electric Vehicle fleet planning optimization problem that integrates the coordination with a Renewable Energy Community and Vehicle-to-Grid capability.
-This model is used to assess the economic, energy, and grid performances of their collaboration in a 21 buses low-voltage distribution network.
-Key results show that, both actors coordination can help reducing the yearly cost up to $\textbf{11.3 \%}$ compared to their stand-alone situation and that it may reduce the stress on the substation transformer by $\textbf{46 \%}$ through the activation of the inherent EVs flexibility when subject to peak penalties from the grid operator.
+Driven by the ongoing energy transition, shared mobility providers are emerging actors in power systems aiming to shift combustion-based vehicles towards electric ones.
+Meanwhile Energy Communities are deployed to promote investment in distributed renewable production and enhance the local usage of it.
+The complementarity in their electrical demand, enhanced by a coordinated operational planning, can help both actors reduce the electricity supply cost.
+Considering this original collaboration, this paper presents a Mixed-Integer Quadratic Programming problem which jointly optimizes the EC members and EVs flexibility usage to take advantage of the local production.
+Besides economic benefits comparison, authors analyses the impact of grid tariffs and bi-directional charging on the distribution network.
+Results from a Belgian mobility case study show that coordination can help reducing the yearly cost up to \textbf{15.6\%} compared to their stand-alone situation and that it may reduce by \textbf{30.8\%} the stress on the substation transformer when subject to peak penalties from the grid operator.